it-dept-cis/Essential-Guide-to-Election-Security/docs/source/bp/user_management.rst

 ^^^^^^^^^^^^^^^^^^^^

 #.
 Do not reuse passwords across multiple platforms, systems, or software.
 This includes never using the same login credentials for work and personal use.
 #.
-Never use personal information, such as your name, children’s names, dates of birth, etc., that someone might already know or can easily obtain.
+Never create passwords or security questions using personal information, such as your name, children’s names, dates of birth, etc., that someone might already know or can easily obtain.
 #.
 Use passphrases, ideally of at least four words of 5+ letters, instead of random sets of characters.
 If you do this, you don't need to use composition rules like upper, lower, number, and symbols.
 An example of a good passphrase is "blender saute pendant chair."
+#.
+Enable MFA anywhere it's offered, on all accounts, for all applications.
+This is especially true for anything accessed outside your environment, including social media accounts, and any access back into your environment from outside.
+Ensure this is true for all IT products supplied by vendors.
 #.
 Use a password manager, and protect access to it with MFA.

 Organizational Recommendations